Internet-Draft OpenPGP Key Replacement October 2024

 4. Format of the Replacement Key Subpacket

-The format of the Replacement Key Subpacket is:
+The format of the Replacement Key subpacket is:

 Table 1: Replacement Key Subpacket Fields